NovaJacobsen/InterviewQuestionsRuby/README.md

 a hurry.

 Your new friend shows you the bug the customer has created in the ticket system, and the spec file for the Password class.
-A tester has already added an ignored test with the password the user tried to validate getting a false positive.
+The tester has already added an ignored test with the password the user tried to validate getting a false positive.

 #### Your task:
 Fix the Password class (exercise1/password.rb) such that all examples from